 In 1951 when Julian Bond was eleven years old, Harry T. Moore, the head of the Brevard County (Florida) NAACP and leader of a black voter registration drive, was assassinated by the local sheriff.
 Harry T. Moore is a footnote to a footnote in the history of the civil rights movement and that sheriff never served a day in prison.

 When Julian Bond was fourteen the 1954 Brown v.
 Board of Education decision by the Supreme Court declared that racially segregated public schools were unconstitutional.
-In 1955 when Julian Bond was fifteen Emmett Till was tortured and lynched in Mississippi, ostensibly for whistling at a white woman.
+In 1955 when Julian Bond was fifteen Emmett Till was tortured and lynched in Mississippi, ostensibly for the unforgivable crime of whistling at a white woman.

 This was the America in which Julian Bond and all black Americans lived when he enrolled at Morehouse College soon thereafter.
 And it was in this cauldron of bubbling racist toil and trouble that he became one of the founding members of the SNCC (Student Nonviolent Coordinating Committee).
 Looking through the cloudy lens of the past it is difficult to comprehend the courage that Julian Bond, James Lewis, Stokely Carmichael possessed to even try to organize resistance to a brutal and malevolent regime that valued racism and racists practices over the lives of all black men, women and children.